Moine Thrust Belt: Tarskavaig Thrust

-At the southwestern end of the Sleat peninsula, the Tarskavaig Thrust carries Moine Supergroup metasediments over the Torridonian of the underlying Kishorn thrust sheet.
+At the southwestern end of the Sleat peninsula, the Tarskavaig Thrust carries Tarskavaig Group metasediments over the Sleat Group of the underlying Kishorn thrust sheet.

 Northward continuation

 When the MOIST (Moine and Outer Isles Seismic Traverse) deep seismic profile was acquired north of the Scottish mainland by the BIRPS group in 1981 a series of east-dipping fault zones were imaged, two of which were interpreted as potential continuations of the Moine Thrust.
-The presence of half graben basin in the hanging walls of these faults was interpreted to represent Devonian and Mesozoic extensional reactivation of the Caledonian thrust structures.
+The presence of half graben basins in the hanging walls of these faults was interpreted to represent Devonian and Mesozoic extensional reactivation of the Caledonian thrust structures.
 Further deep profiles acquired in the same area, the DRUM and GRID lines confirmed these features.
 Onshore in Shetland the Wester Keolka Shear was proposed to represent the Moine Thrust, although more recent radiometric dating results suggest that this is unlikely to be the case.
 The link between the structures imaged offshore and those onshore remains unclear.